Graded and Filtered Fiber Functors on Tannakian Categories: Introduction

 Now we come to filtered fiber functors.
 To every filtered locally free sheaf of finite rank $\CM$ one can associate the graded sheaf $\gr\CM$ whose graded pieces are the quotients of successive steps of the filtration on $\CM$.
 This allows us to associate to a filtered fiber functor $\phi$ on $\CT$ a graded fiber functor $\gr\circ\phi$.
 Inversely, every graded locally free sheaf of finite rank $\CM=\oplus_{i\in\BZ}\CM^i$ can be equipped with a descending filtration by taking the $i$-th step of the filtration to be $\oplus_{j\geq i}\CM^j$.
 We denote the resulting filtered locally free sheaf of finite rank by $\fil\CM$.
 This allows us to associate to every graded fiber functor $\gamma$ on $\CT$ the filtered fiber functor $\fil\circ\gamma$ on $\CT$.
 Filtered fiber functors of this form are called \emph{splittable}.

 Our main result on filtered fiber functors is the following (see Theorem \ref{MainTheorem}).
-Its proof is given in Section \ref{Proof}. \begin{maintheorem} Every filtered fiber functor on $\CT$ is fpqc-locally splittable. \end{maintheorem} This was conjectured by Saavedra Rivano in \cite[IV.2.2]{Saavedra}.
+Its proof is given in Section \ref{Proof}. \begin{maintheorem} Every filtered fiber functor on $\CT$ is fpqc-locally splittable. \end{maintheorem} For any filtered fiber functor $\phi$, we denote the underlying fiber functor by $\forget\circ\phi$.
+Under additional assumptions, the main theorem can be strengthened (see Theorem \ref{FFFZLocSplittable}): \begin{theorem} Let $\phi$ be a filtered fiber functor on $\CT$ over an affine scheme $S$.
+Assume that the group scheme $\UAut^\otimes_S(\forget\circ\phi)$ is pro-smooth over $S$.
+Then $\phi$ is splittable. \end{theorem} Here by a pro-smooth group scheme over $S$ we mean a group scheme which can be written as the inverse limit of a projective system of group schemes which are smooth over $S$.

+The result of the main theorem was stated as an open problem by Saavedra Rivano in \cite[IV.2.2.1]{Saavedra}.
 In \cite[IV.2.4]{Saavedra} he gives a proof of this fact, due to Deligne, in case $\CT$ is neutral and $k$ has characteristic zero and in case $\CT=\Rep[G]$ for a reductive algebraic group $G$ over $k$.
-For any filtered fiber functor $\phi$, we denote the underlying fiber functor by $\forget\circ\phi$.
-Under additional assumptions, the main theorem can be strenghtened (see Theorem \ref{FFFZLocSplittable}): \begin{theorem} Let $\phi$ be a filtered fiber functor on $\CT$ over an affine scheme $S$.
-Assume that for each Tannakian subcategory $\CT'$ of $\CT$ possessing a tensor generator the group scheme $\UAut^\otimes_S(\forget\circ\phi|_{\CT'})$ is smooth over $S$.
-Then $\phi$ is splittable. \end{theorem}
+In \cite[IV.2.2.2]{Saavedra} and \cite[IV.2.2.5 3)]{Saavedra} Saavedra Rivano also gives proofs, again due to Deligne, of special cases of Theorem \ref{FFFZLocSplittable}.
+Our proof of the main theorem is based on a part of these arguments.

 The main theorem allows us to deduce statements about filtered fiber functors from statements about graded fiber functors.
 For example, we define the type of a filtered fiber functor $\phi$ to be the type of the associated graded fiber functor $\gr\circ\phi$, and then the results on graded fiber functors described above also hold for filtered fiber functors, see Subsection \ref{FFFConsequences}.